Wild Quest Norway

 Registration

-Cancellations within 6 weeks of departure incur the full seminar fee.
+Cancellations within 4 weeks of departure incur the full seminar fee.

-To confirm your spot, please send a 500 € deposit to our host association: Institut für Naturorientierung und Lebensstil e.V.
+To confirm your spot, we will ask for a deposit at our host association: Institut für Naturorientierung und Lebensstil e.V.

 Before the journey, we will hold an online meet-and-greet — date and access details will be shared after registration.